-Action: Automatically switch off wind turbines when bat activity is high
+Action: Automatically reduce turbine blade rotation when bat activity is high

 Key messagesRead our guidance on Key messages before continuing